-Titan America, a member of Titan Cement Group, is a leading environmentally and socially-progressive heavy building materials company located in the eastern United States and headquartered in Norfolk, Virginia.
-In operation since 1902, Titan Cement Group remains a family-led business with a values-oriented, people-focused culture.
+Titan America is a leading environmentally and socially-progressive heavy building materials company located in the eastern United States and headquartered in Norfolk, Virginia.
+In operation since 1902, Titan remains a family-led business with a values-oriented, people-focused culture.